Reese Witherspoon Is Going To Show Netflix How The Rom-Com Is Really Done

-After dominating HBO and Hulu, Reese Witherspoon is officially taking her talents to the biggest streaming platform in the game: Netflix.
+After dominating HBO with Big Little Lies and Hulu with Little Fires Everywhere (coming soon to Amazon Prime in the UK), Reese Witherspoon is officially taking her talents to the biggest streaming platform in the game: Netflix.

 Deadline revealed that the actress has inked an exclusive deal with Netflix that will see her producing and starring in two original films for the streaming giant.
 Witherspoon’s production company, Hello Sunshine, has purchased the rights to a screenplay and a best-selling novel, both of which will mark her to return to her romantic comedy roots.